 Foundation Ambassador

-The Foundation Ambassador should be interested in and knowledgeable about the Zonta International service and education programs funded through the ZI Foundation and should be able to travel within the District and be willing to appear at Club, Area and District meetings to promote the Foundation and solicit contributions.
+The Foundation Ambassador should be interested in and knowledgeable about the Zonta International service and education programs funded through the Zonta Foundation for Women and should be able to travel within the District and be willing to appear at Club, Area and District meetings to promote the Foundation and solicit contributions.
 The Foundation Ambassador:

-Encourages each member to make a meaningful gift to the Zonta International Foundation.
+Encourages each member to make a meaningful gift to the Zonta Foundation for Women.

 Coordinates presentations on giving opportunities at the District, Area and Club levels.